 Young People’s Ballet Theatre was founded in 1988 by Flint native, Denise Paavola.
 After a fulfilling professional career with Pittsburgh Ballet Theatre and Ballet Michigan, she saw a need for a new performance company here in Flint, with opportunities for serious ballet dancers to train and perform beyond their regular dance classes.
 With support from her husband Gary, also a former dancer, she opened a studio, Paavola School of Dance, which served as the classical foundation for dancers and became the home school for YPBT for twenty-four years.
 Students studied with high quality teachers and choreographers and performed ballets based on stories from children’s literature.
-The dancers learned how to work as a team and also learned how to produce a complete theatrical experience for audiences of all ages.
-Each year, they also performed modern, contemporary and jazz works so as to develop a good balance in their training.
+The dancers learned how to work as a team and learned how to produce a complete theatrical experience for audiences of all ages.
+Each year, they also performed modern, contemporary and jazz works to develop a good balance in their training.